Jim-Kroovy/B.L.E.N.D/README.md

 - "All CC licenses require that others who use your work in any way must give you credit the way you request, but not in a way that suggests you endorse them or their use.
 If they want to use your work without giving you credit or for endorsement purposes, they must get your permission first."
 - "This license allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
 The license allows for commercial use."
 - *Attribution conditions*
-  - Do whatever you want with the .blend files but if you upload or distribute them (or any derivatives of them) you must give me credit.
+  - Do whatever you want with the .blend files and their contents but if you upload or distribute them (or any derivatives of them) you must give me credit.
   - If you need special permissions please ask.
 I frequently give special permission for people using my products to create online storefront assets.
 For example the UE4 Marketplace or Blender Market might require me to alter permissions so that while the creator must credit me in the asset(s) people who purchase the created asset(s) do not have to.
 That being said i still reserve my right to decline special permissions requests.
   - To give credit you must visibly state that the specific file(s) or add-on was created by Jim Kroovy and (if possible) provide links to my [Patreon](https://www.patreon.com/JimKroovy) and/or [YouTube Channel](https://www.youtube.com/c/JimKroovy).